-Scientific research and experimental development tax credits
+Scientific research and experimental development (SR&ED) tax credits

 In the past, the Company has made claims for SR&ED deductions and related expenses for income tax purposes, based on the applicable legislation in the Income Tax Act (Canada).
-During the year ended December 31, 2023, the Company received and recorded \$174,148 of SR&ED claims, related to the December 31, 2021 and February 15, 2022 tax periods.
-As of February 16, 2022, when the Company became publicly listed, only qualifies for limited cash refundable SR&ED credits.
-Since that date, no subsequent income has been recorded
+Since February 16, 2022, when the Company became publicly listed, only the Ontario portion of SR&ED credits is recoverable in cash refunds.